Chestnut-07/fleamarket_sample_kagawa-b/README.md

 ### Association
 - has_many :items, dependent: :destroy
-- has_one :sending_destination, dependent: :destroy
+- has_one :destination, dependent: :destroy
 - has_one :credit_card, dependent: :destroy

 ## Itemsテーブル